RocketLaunchers/tas-gui/README.md

 # Telemetry Acquisition System GUI v1
-Date: 4/2022
+Date: 7/2024
 ## Screenshots

 ![App Screenshot](http://ramongarciajr.tech/TAS%20GUI.jpeg)

 ## Lessons Learned
+ramongarciajr:

-During my tenure as the telemetry lead, my involvement extended beyond the creation of TAS v2 and encompassed the development of accompanying software for the associated hardware.
+During my tenure as the telemetry lead(Fall 2022-Summer 2023), my involvement extended beyond the creation of TAS v2 and encompassed the development of accompanying software for the associated hardware.
 Regarding the software, we initially envisioned a desktop application that would feature a responsive graphical user interface (GUI) accessible through a web interface.
 This requirement led us to evaluate two potential options: Electron and Tauri, each offering distinct advantages and disadvantages.

 Electron presented favorable aspects such as strong community support and user-friendliness.
 However, it posed certain challenges due to its age and lack of recent updates and support.
 On the other hand, Tauri emerged as a newer alternative that employed Rust as the server, instead of Node.js.
 Both frameworks offered web interfaces for the client-side GUI, but ultimately, our decision hinged on the fact that Electron's SerialPort API had become outdated and lacked sufficient support in recent times.